conservation-plan/methods/README.md

-# Conservation Toolbox

-Methods for conservation planning implemented with Google Earth Engine (javascript),  Whitebox, and GDAL.
+Tools for conservation planning implemented with Google Earth Engine (javascript),  Whitebox, and GDAL.